danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-3.md

 - Write a service method that does something useful, with some associated tests
 - If necessary, write some tests for:
   - **Controller**, to ensure it validates the request, and returns the correct response
-  - **Service**, these tests will use mocked DAOs
+  - **Service**, to ensure it returns the correct response, given certain inputs from the DAOs
   - **DAO**, these tests will be against a real database, to make sure our queries are working as intended.

 If I wasn't trying to build this as fast as possible, I'd write an OpenAPI spec at this point, and generate the backend/frontend code from that.

-Based on our [application flow](http://localhost:4321/writing/2024/07/building-a-fitness-app-with-java-part-1#designing-the-app-flow), the first thing we'll need to build is the **start workout endpoint**
+Based on our [application flow](http://localhost:4321/writing/2024/07/building-a-fitness-app-with-java-part-1#designing-the-app-flow), the first thing we'll need to build is the **start workout endpoint**.

 ### Start workout